chrplr/PCBS/slides/lecture_clean_code.md

     elif stimulus_type == STIMULUS_TYPE_DISTRACTOR:
         # [some other code ...]

-- **clear and expressive code** with few comments is superior to obscure code with lots of comments
+- **[CC4] Clear and expressive code** with few comments is superior to obscure code with lots of comments
-- can we do even better?
+- Can we do even better?

 ---

+An even better solution:

     !python
     if is_target(stimulus):